AdobeDocs/campaign-web.fr-FR/help/v8/get-started/get-started.md

 **About delivery management**

-Campaign Optimization is the Adobe Campaign module which lets you control, filter and monitor the sending of deliveries.
+Campaign Optimization is the Adobe Campaign module which lets you control, filter, and monitor the sending of deliveries.
 To avoid conflicts between campaigns, Adobe Campaign can test various combinations by applying specific constraint rules.
 This guarantees that the messages sent meet the needs and expectations of customers and company communication policies.

 All marketing campaigns are based on a template, which stores main characteristics and capabilities.
 Campaign comes with a built-in template to create campaigns.
 This template has all functionalities enabled: Documents, Seed addresses, Approvals, Delivery outlines, etc.

-Learn how to setup and manage subscriptions and target subscribers.
+Learn how to set up and manage subscriptions and target subscribers.

 **Work with templates**